Car loans interest rate comparison

 5. Purchase your car using the funds

 This can happen in a few different ways.
 If you're buying a car in a private sale, your lender may be able to pay the seller directly or give you a cheque to pay for it yourself.
 If you're purchasing from a dealership, the lender will usually pay the dealer directly.
-Unsecured loans will require you to arrange the payment yourself.
+If you applied for an unsecured loan you will need to transfer the funds yourself.

 • Quick process.
 Most lenders will come to a decision on the same day you apply and, in many cases, you can get funds disbursed in as little as one day.